lagua/dforma/readme.md

 		if(this.type=="checkbox") newValue = this.value = (this.checked === true);
 		// update the value of the configuration object: this._config.value = newValue;
-		// if this is a controller, make sure the subform is rebuilt if(this.controller) this.form.rebuild();
+		// if this is a controller, make sure the form it controls is rebuilt if(this.controller) this.form.rebuild();
 	}
 };